Polaris Ranger 900XP Brake Pads Change

-When your Polaris Ranger UTV brakes often and hard, it's no surprise the front brake pads need regular inspection and replacement.
+When a Polaris UTV brakes often and hard, the front brake pads will eventually wear out and need a replacement.

-Tools and Parts Needed - Polaris Ranger 900XP Front Brake Pad Replacement
+Tools and Parts - Polaris Ranger 900XP Front Brake Pad Change

 - Ratchet and extensions